 This may feel insulting, but have some patience for them.
 You changed the rules of the game, and they need time for that to feel normal.
 So try not to “…per my last email” them.

 Simply restate your boundary and hold it.
 If you cave in you’re just going to frustrate you both.

 Boundaries are the parameters for your life.
 They’re what you want to prioritize in each context.
 In your department.
 Between yourself and your employees.
 In your home life.
 You have a choice in all of these.
 Don’t let it be made by default.

 Whenever you’re ready, there are 3 ways I can help you:

 1. Move from CSM to Management with my proven success map here.

 2. Land your dream job in Customer Success here.

-3. Become an irreplaceable Customer Success leader – Hone your strategy, lead with heart, and create work-life balance here.
+3. Establish yourself as a world-class Customer Success leader – Hone your strategy, lead with heart, and create work-life balance here.